affinitydb/doc/pathSQL reference.md

 pathSQL supports most of the keywords related to common [DML](#dml) (Database Manipulation Language): SELECT, UPDATE, DELETE, FROM, CAST, built-in functions etc.

 pathSQL doesn't support the relational DDL (Data Definition Language) and DCL (Database Control Language): no table, no view, no primary or foreign key, no unique or check constraint.
-However, mvStore introduces the [CLASS](#ddl) keyword.
+However, ChaosDB introduces the [CLASS](#ddl) keyword.

 pathSQL doesn't support any DSPL (Data Stored Procedure Language).

 _Note: Keywords are **case insensitive**.
 A common convention is to write keywords in upper case._

 #### Identifiers
-Identifiers are used to designate mvStore entities such as [classes](./terminology.md#class), [properties](./terminology.md#property) etc.  Identifiers are **case sensitive**.
+Identifiers are used to designate ChaosDB entities such as [classes](./terminology.md#class), [properties](./terminology.md#property) etc.  Identifiers are **case sensitive**.
 See also the next section about [qnames](#qnames).

 There are 2 types of identifiers: